durangoretro/web/docs/software/ehbasic.md

 # Durango-specific EhBASIC commands

 [**EhBASIC** from the late Lee Davidson](http://forum.6502.org/viewforum.php?f=5) is intended as a generic, _console-type_ BASIC interpreter for 6502 systems.
-In order to support _Durango-X_'s **graphic, colour and sound** capabilities, new commands have been added.
+In order to support _Durango-X_'s **graphic, colour and sound** capabilities, new commands have been added to the last available version (2.22).

 ## CONIO interface